Chart Color Schemes

 Tolland is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The latest Census showed that in Tolland, 83.9% of dwellings were houses, with the remaining 16.1% being semi-detached, apartments, or other types.
-In comparison, Non-Metro NSW had 82.6% houses and 17.4% other dwellings.
+Dwelling structure in Tolland, as evaluated at the latest Census, comprised 83.9% houses and 16.1% other dwellings.
+In comparison, Regional NSW had 82.6% houses and 17.4% other dwellings.
 Home ownership in Tolland was at 28.7%, with mortgaged dwellings at 27.0% and rented ones at 44.3%.
-The median monthly mortgage repayment in Tolland was $1,300, lower than Non-Metro NSW's average of $1,733.
-The median weekly rent figure in Tolland was recorded as $220, compared to Non-Metro NSW's $330.
-Nationally, Tolland's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The median monthly mortgage repayment in the area was $1,300, below Regional NSW's average of $1,733.
+The median weekly rent figure was $220, compared to Regional NSW's $330.
+Nationally, Tolland's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing